 Get your daily prune intake with a few of these delightful vegan-friendly prune recipes: Prune Marzipan Tart, Almond and Prune Finger Cake, or this Baked Tofu with Ginger Miso California Prune Sauce.

-4. Jessican Levinson, MS, RDN, CDN, “Make time to meal plan”
+4. Jessica Levinson, MS, RDN, CDN, “Make time to meal plan”

 You’ve most likely heard it before, but now it’s coming from a certified professional!
 Meal planning is one of the best ways to incorporate healthy foods and stick to a healthy diet throughout the week or month.
 Levinson explains that “meal planning saves you time and money, reduces food waste, and helps you eat a more balanced and varied diet.”